Skip to main content

 4. Turn the toggle on and click Share.

-• Confirm the “Share system audio” toggle is on or that you are sharing a tab.
+2. Confirm the 'Share system audio' toggle is on or that you're sharing a tab.

-• Check your speakers aren’t muted and are set to the right output device
+3. Check that your speakers aren’t muted and are set to the right output device

 If you can’t find the toggle or your recording is still silent: